Dedicated Olympia Car Accident Attorneys Ready To Serve You

 Olympia, the capital of Washington state, sits at the southern end of Puget Sound in Thurston County.
-As a major population center, Olympia sees its share of car accidents.
+As a major population center, Olympia sees its share of car crash accidents.
 And health care providers, such as the St. Joseph Medical Center, are kept busy daily treating victims.
 Their job is to heal.
 Our job, assuming that the injuries being treated were caused by the misconduct of another, is to make sure that those who have retained us as their legal counsel receive just compensation.
+Let the dedicated Olympia car accident lawyers at Brett McCandlis Brown & Conner PLLC help you through this difficult time.

 Only Results Matter — All the Rest Is Just Conversation

-Brett McCandlis Brown & Conner has been showered with honors from both clients and peers almost since its inception.
+The proven Olympia car accident attorneys at Brett McCandlis Brown & Conner PLLC have been showered with honors from both clients and peers almost since its inception.
 Rather than list accolades, however, we prefer to go strictly by the numbers:

-- We won $5.5 million for our client over a non-fatal DUI accident – the largest jury verdict in the history of Skagit County jurisprudence.
+- We won $5.5 million for our client over a non-fatal DUI car crash accident – the largest jury verdict in the history of Skagit County jurisprudence.

 - We won $3.5 million for a pedestrian hit by a train.